0pain01/Monk_coupon/README.md

 - BxGy free items must exist in the cart to calculate discount.
 - Product prices are provided directly in cart request (no central product DB).
 - No authentication/authorization in place.
+- No tracking of coupon usage, frequency, or effectiveness for audit/analytics.
+- Different coupon types use hardcoded fields rather than a flexible metadata or rules engine.

 ---